 "For those planning a fall wedding, it can be easy to get caught in the cliché color schemes and changing seasonal motifs that can result in a mass-market look," says Allison Aronne of Fête, a New York-based event planning and design production firm.
 "Instead, brides should incorporate the feelings of the season through chic, natural décor and pops of rich, bold color tones."
 Planning your big day?
 Take note of these fall wedding colors and how to include them in your wedding décor.

 "A major trend we are seeing for fall is the use of rich seasonal colors," notes Aronne.
 Inspired by the deep hues found in Bordeaux wine, Tawny Port is one of this season's trending wedding colors.
 The dark red tones and the hints of burgundy are ideal for fall and will fit beautifully with any seasonal decor.
 Incorporate it into your table settings or your floral arrangements for the perfect fall look.

-A romantic staple, lilac (both the color and the flower) will complement any fall color scheme you choose.
+A romantic staple, lilac (both the color and the flower) will compliment any fall color scheme you choose.
 Its light shade will go with any décor, not to mention its sweet smell if you opt to include the actual flower on your wedding day.
 Whether it's in a bouquet, on a bridesmaid's dress, or draped over a chair, lilac is sure to be a hero color of many fall weddings this year.